rovaughn/platform-docs/platform/manual/project/directory-structure/conf/domains.yaml.rst

 If you own a domain and need point that domain to a Hasura cluster, you just need to point the domain to the cluster IP and add a domain configuration here.

-Checkout :ref:`Adding a custom domain <adding-custom-domain>` for more details.
+Check out :ref:`Adding a custom domain <adding-custom-domain>` for more details.

 You can find the default file at `conf/domains.yaml <https://github.com/hasura/base/blob/master/conf/domains.yaml>`_ in the base repo.